2026-05-07

 Best Watch Straps for the Seiko Captain Willard

 The Seiko Captain Willard nickname has one of the most specific origin stories in watch culture — and it contains an irony that most people who use the name do not know.
-The Seiko 6105-8110 was worn by American servicemen during the Vietnam War, not because it was issued equipment but because it was available in Asia and American soldiers could buy it cheaply for dollars at a time when Vietnamese locals could not.
+The Seiko 6105-8110 was worn by American servicemen during the Vietnam War, not because it was issued equipment but because it was available in Asia and American soldiers could buy it cheaply.
 It was a personal choice, not a military requirement — a civilian dive watch that proved so reliable under combat conditions that it became the preferred watch among troops who discovered that their issued timepieces could not handle the heat, humidity, and physical demands of the jungle.

 In 1979, Francis Ford Coppola released Apocalypse Now.
 Martin Sheen wore a 6105-8110 as Captain Willard throughout the film — a detail that was authentic to the period precisely because the watch had been genuinely present in Vietnam.
 The film earned the watch its nickname.
 Here is the irony: Seiko had discontinued the 6105 in 1977, two years before Apocalypse Now reached cinemas.
 The watch that became the Captain Willard was already a vintage piece by the time the world knew its name.

-The modern SPB151 and SPB153 reissues, introduced in 2020, bring the 6105-8110's defining asymmetric case design back into production with contemporary movement, improved water resistance, and a specific design choice that the SPB317 guide covers in a different context — the widening of the lug width from the original's dimensions to 20mm to improve aftermarket strap availability.
+The modern SPB151 and SPB153 reissues, introduced in 2020, bring the 6105-8110's defining asymmetric case design back into production with contemporary movement, improved water resistance, and a lug width widened to 20mm to improve aftermarket strap availability.
 Worn & Wound's reviewer noted: "On a lightweight nylon strap, I found myself forgetting it was there."

 Seiko Captain Willard Strap Sizes